input-output-hk/cardanodocs-com-archived/resources/content/articles/en/stake-pools-en.md

 ---
-title: Running a stake pool
+title: stake pools
 parent: ''
 order: 4
 ---
+## Running a stake pool

 Read if: You're an individual who wants to run a stake pool

 Read first: [Stake pools](about/stake-pools.md)